 I have decided to indefinitely pause Love Out Loud, until I decide what I would like to do with this ‘personal project’ next.

-Looking forward to continuing this wonderful blogging journey with you in the future, in whatever shape or form it may be!
+I look forward to continuing this wonderful blogging journey with you in the future, in whatever shape or form it may be!

 As you may have noticed, Love Out Loud has been quiet over the summer.

 Many changes are taking place in my life at the moment and many new projects are being born.

 Therefore, I am putting this blog on hold for the moment.

 I will be back soon, but, for the moment, I wish you a beautiful autumn.

 “You’re the first person to say ‘Don’t put off till tomorrow what you can do today’, yet you always put off doing good things for yourself“, said my partner to me recently.
 “You don’t put off doing the dishes, or tidying up, or checking e-mails, but you never prioritise things such as yoga or reading which make you happy.”